nightscout/trio-docs/docs/EN/operate/build.md

     * Offer to remove provisioning profiles from your computer to ensure the build will last an entire year
     * Provide instructions for how to build the app once Xcode opens
     * Open Xcode with your new download.
-* At this point the main menu is displayed again for you to select another option or to exit the script
+* At this point, the main menu is displayed again for you to select another option or to exit the script

 The download is placed in your `Downloads` folder in a directory called `BuildTrio`.
 The downloaded clone is found in a folder with the branch name, date, and time encoded.